risen228/nextjs-effector/README.md

 9. Serialize the Scope and merge it into user's `props`
 10. Shared `useScope` logic on App mount:
     1. Create the new Scope using the serialized values
-11. On `App` mount, create the new Scope using the serialized values
-12. Pass the Scope by using `Provider` from `effector-react/scope`
+11. Pass the Scope by using `Provider` from `effector-react/scope`
-13. Render everything using the provided values
+12. Render everything using the provided values
-14. Send result to the client side
+13. Send result to the client side

 On client side:

 1. Shared `useScope` logic on first App mount:
    1. Create the new Scope from the server-side serialized values
+   2. Save it globally and return
 2. Pass the Scope by using `Provider` from `effector-react/scope`
 3. Render everything using the provided values

 On navigation:

-1. Take `pageEvents` from `createGetInitialProps` call arguments
+1. Take `pageEvent` from `createGetInitialProps` call arguments
-2. Serialize the current Scope
+2. Get globally saved Scope
-3. Create the new Scope by using `fork()` with the current Scope values
-4. Call the events with `NextPageContext` using `allSettled`
+3. Call `pageEvent` with `NextPageContext` using `allSettled`
-5. Wait for the `allSettled` promises to be fulfilled
+4. Wait for the `allSettled` promise to be fulfilled
+5. Serialize the Scope
 6. Instantiate user's GIP (if fabric present) using the Scope
 7. Call user's GIP
-8. Serialize the new Scope
+8. Merge serialized values into the GIP result and return it
-9. Shared `useScope` logic:
+9. Shared `useScope` logic (required for GSSP compatibility):
    1. Serialize the current Scope
    2. Merge the old values with the new values
    3. Use the merged values to create a new Scope
+   4. Save it globally and return
 10. Pass the Scope by using `Provider` from `effector-react/scope`
 11. Render everything again